-The Employee must notify the Clerk, that they are absent due to sickness and that they are unable to get to work.
+The Employee must notify the Clerk (or in their absence the Deputy Clerk & RFO) by phone by 9am on the first day of sickness, that they are absent due to sickness and that they are unable to get to work.

-Do not use email, text, if Employees have to leave a message on the answer machine, the Clerk may contact them to discuss expected return dates.
+Do not use email or text.
+If Employees have to leave a message on the answer machine, the Clerk may contact them to discuss expected return dates.